AB-Pardakulov/Magnum-Opus-Public/README.md

 Advanced Multi-Function Discord bot with AI and Search Capabilities

 Setup:
+Make sure you have PIP installed on your system/virtual environment and install the following packages.
-pip install Discord
+`pip install Discord`
-pip install google-generativeai
+`pip install google-generativeai`
-pip install google-serp-api
+`pip install google-serp-api`
-pip install google-search-results
+`pip install google-search-results`

 Requires access to your own Discord Bot.